gustavocargc/RossmannStoreSales/README.md

           - From this feature, I derived the IS PROMO feature, indicating 0 = No Promotion 1 = Promotional Period and the MONTH_MAP, which contains the month the promotion occurs.

 ##### 2.1.2 Descriptive Statistical
-Highlight in the target variable, zero sales and standard deviation indicating a non-linear behavior, probably the linear models will present low performance, and the positive Skew, concentrating sales in smaller values, characteristic behavior of a retailer.
+Highlight in the target feature (Sales), sales equal to zero and standard deviation indicating a non-linear behavior, probably the linear models will present low performance, and the positive Skew, concentrating sales in smaller values, characteristic behavior of a retailer.

 ![image](https://user-images.githubusercontent.com/88887546/165082019-38ef742e-3473-459c-80fb-75e637cfcf82.png)